-Linux distributions like Ubuntu, Debian, CentOS, RHEL and others uses disks by mounting them to the file system.
-We have all ready examined
+Linux distributions like Ubuntu, Debian, CentOS, RHEL, and others use disks by mounting them to the file system.
+We have already examined

 mount command in the following tutorial.
 In this tutorial we will learn how to umount the disk in a Linux system.

 Before unmount we should be sure that all changes are written to the file system and disk.
-So we need to close opened files those resides in file system we want to unmount.
+So we need to close open files that reside in the file system we want to unmount.

 umount command help information can be listed with